Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/04-bashrc-aliases.md

 * `jdoe123` is the username of the owner.
 This is the person who can change file permissions.

-* `users` is the group name.
+* `users` here is the group name.
 A user may belong to multiple groups (e.g., different groups can be set up for different projects with different members), but a directory or file can only be owned by one group, just as it can only be owned by one user.

 * `520` is the size of the file in bytes.

-* `Aug 21 13:16` is the time the file was altered and saved.
+* `Aug 21 13:16` is the time the file was last altered and saved.
 After about 6 months without any changes, the timestamp disappears and is replaced by the year.

 * `.bashrc` is the file name.

 Note that files with names starting with a period are usually system files and are, by default, "hidden".
-They will not show up with a generic `ls` command unless the `-a` option is used or the file is explicitly named as we did above.
+They will not show up with the `ls` command unless the `-a` option is used or the file is explicitly named as we did above.

 ### Adding aliases to .bashrc

 Edit `.bashrc` with your preferred editor.

 Let's add some aliases.
-An alias is a command name that is defined to execute another command, set of commands, or execute a script.
-You can redefine an existing command name to have a different behavior, e.g., to make certain command options act as the defaults when they ordinarily are not.
-For example, add the following lines at end of the file, which will use the `alias` command to define aliases:
+An alias is a command name that is defined to execute another command, set of commands (e.g., using pipes), or execute a script.
+You can also redefine an existing command name to have a different behavior, e.g., to make certain command options act as the defaults when they ordinarily are not.
+For example, you could redefine the `rm` command with the alias `rm -i` so that typing simply `rm` would always ask for confirmation before deleting files.

+You could add the following lines at end of the `.bashrc. file, which will use the `alias` command to define aliases:

 ~~~
 alias ls="ls -qx --color=always"